-Prerequisite/Recommendation: Cybersecurity 1A / 1B
+Prerequisite/Recommendation: Cybersecurity 1A / 1B with a 2.0 or higher and teacher/administrative recommendation.

 Cybersecurity 2 will allow students the opportunity to further their knowledge and skills acquired in Cybersecurity 1.
 Students may either continue their studies with an emphasis in security, networking, or programming.
 Second year students may also participate in the CyberPatriot National Youth Cyber Education Program.
 Students in this course will have the opportunity to earn various Cisco Networking Academy Certificates of Completion and TestOut certifiations.